When it comes to seniors and fall-related injuries, the numbers are sobering…

 - Install handrails on both sides of your stairwells

-- During the winter ask someone to clear your walkways and driveway of snow and spread salt or sand on icy surfaces
+- During the winter, ask someone to clear your walkways and driveway of snow and spread salt or sand on icy surfaces if you’re unable to do it yourself

-- During the fall ask someone to rake and clean any leaves or branches that may obstruct your walkways
+- In the autumn, ask someone to rake and clean any leaves or branches that may obstruct your walkways

-- Repair any holes or uneven surfaces, such as garden paths
+- Repair any holes or uneven surfaces in walkways and garden paths

 - Mop up spills immediately